Attach an independent EIP to a pod

 This annotation applies only when creating an EIP.

-Specifies the ID of the resource group for the EIP.
-For more information, see Request an EIP.
+Specifies the resource group ID for the EIP.
+See Request an EIP.

 Note